BelledonneCommunications/flexisip/README.md

 	./prepare.py flexisip-rpm -DENABLE_REDIS=ON -DENABLE_BC_HIREDIS=ON
 	make

+## Docker

+A docker image can be build from sources with command:
+	docker build -f docker/flex-from-src -t flexisip .

 ## Macos X

 The cmake scripts of flexisip can be used to develop with Flexisip in Xcode.